-Fee Type: Special Fee (\$): 30 A survey of special education assessment procedures with a focus on alternate assessment procedures used in inclusive settings to link assessment and instruction.
+A survey of special education assessment procedures with a focus on alternate assessment procedures used in inclusive settings to link assessment and instruction.

-SPED 4312 - Diagnostic Instruction for Learners with Special Needs

-Covers the development and application of curricula, materials, methodologies and classroom practices in response to the strengths and needs of all low-performing students in special education and inclusive settings.
+SPED 4312 - Diagnostic Instruction for Learners With Special Needs in response to the strengths and needs of all low-performing students in special education and inclusive settings.
 Field experiences required.